 By choosing this option, you will generate a detailed report on the mailbox migration process (Fig. 5.).
 A mailbox report window provides detailed information on all items included in the migration.
 All counted items are split into four categories:

 - Excluded – source items excluded from the migration (customized both in the Folder filter and Time filter option),

 - Failed – all items that the program attempted to migrate but eventually skipped because of errors,

-- Total – a summary of all aforementioned three categories.
+- Total – a summary of all three categories above.

-If you have configured IMAP type of job, by choosing this option you are able to update the password for selected users.
+If you have configured IMAP type of job, by choosing this option you are able to update the password for selected users (Fig. 6.).
 This password will be used while contacting source IMAP server and downloading the content of the mailbox.